Geraldina (horse)

-Geraldina（ジェラルディーナ, foaled May 12, 2018）is a retired Japanese racehorse and broodmare.
+Geraldina (ジェラルディーナ, Jerarudīna) is a retired Japanese racehorse and broodmare.

-She was voted the Best Older Filly or Mare of 2022 following her major wins; the Queen Elizabeth II Cup Sankei Sho All Comers that year.
+She was voted the Best Older Filly or Mare of 2022 following her major wins at the Queen Elizabeth II Cup and Sankei Sho All Comers that year.

 Background

 Geraldina's dam, Gentildonna, was the winner of the Triple Tiara in 2012 who went on to win a total of 7 Grade I races.
 Geraldina's sire, Maurice, also won 6 Grade I races including the Yasuda Kinen, Mile Championship, and the Hong Kong Mile.

 Geraldina was owned by Sunday Racing, a company that offers stakes in horse ownership (Hitokuchi Banushi; 一口馬主), that offered a share for 1.75 million yen each for a total of 70 million yen.

 Racing career

 2020: Two-year-old season

 Geraldina started her racing career at a debut race held at Chukyo Racecourse in September, where she finished at third place.
 She finished second on her second race, and won her first race in her third race.

 She would later run her first graded race, the Hanshin Juvenile Fillies, that December, but finished seventh behind Sodashi.